-During the policy dialogue event, the British Council also launched a two-page factsheet publication that portrays the state of social enterprise in Ethiopia.
+During the policy dialogue event, the British Council also launched a two-page factsheet publication that portrays the state of social enterprises in Ethiopia.
 The factsheet facilitated informed and research-based panel discussion under the theme "Social Enterprises and Access to Finance".
-The panellists were Bruktawit Tigabu, founder of Whiz Kids Workshop; Kebour Ghena, Executive Director of Initiative Africa and the Pan African Chamber of Commerce and Industry; and Dan Gregory, from Social Enterprise UK.
+The panellists were Bruktawit Tigabu, founder of Whiz Kids Workshop; Kebour Ghena, Executive Director of Initiative Africa and the Pan African Chamber of Commerce and Industry; and Dan Gregory, a Consultant from Social Enterprise UK.

 The panel discussion addressed a range of issues under the following major topics.

 - The current experience of social enterprises in accessing capital, the income streams and business models of social enterprises and how secure or risky they are

 - Alternative finance provisions available in the market; requirements and features; strategy, policy, and fund management